zty0510/Final_Project/README.md

 The team size is 2 or 3.
 You need to describe how the workload is divided among the team members in your weekly project report.
 We take the workload division into consideration when grading.

 The best practice is to use git as the versioning and collaborating tool with your teammate(s).
 With git, you can have a clean split between the *development* phase and the *test* phase.
 Commonly, you will finish the development phase (writing your prototype) on your own computer then synchronize the code to the Pi and complete your testing part.

+We have created a Group on GitLab for each team in which you can collaborate with other members of your team.

 ## Web basics